IvanNik85/dragon_memory/README.md

 A game created on the model of a classic game of memory with the theme of dragons.<br>
 Contains:<br>
-    • the starting menu page - where it's possible to see the top results, select one of the many card backgrounds, set the timer for each gaming session and choose one of the three offered difficulty levels, <br>
+    • the starting menu page - where it's possible to see the top results, select one of the many card backgrounds, set the timer for each gaming session, choose background music and pick one of the three offered difficulty levels, <br>
     • game page.

 When a game is loaded for a first time it is necessary that the player enter his name (nickname) or register as a guest.
 His results are compared with the results of other players after the game, and the best 10 are recorded according to the times and attempts.
 Highscores are divided by pre-selected difficulty levels and sorted within certain difficulty categories.